cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Example
 -------

-Our example suite will simulate a clock chiming on the hour.
+Our example workflow will simulate a clock chiming on the hour.

 Within your ``~/cylc-run`` directory create a new directory called ``clock-trigger``::